ih57452/flutter_tether/docs/docs/intro.md

 and synchronize it with the remote database.
 When you factor in the typical need for full-text search, I ended up with a very complicated system for interacting within my Flutter apps.
-You could not get around the need to use both the Supabase API, interact with GraphQL and a third-party full-text search service (and associated synchronization complexity).
+You could not get around the need to use both the Supabase API, interact with GraphQL and a third-party search service (and associated synchronization complexity).
 My ideal solution was to centralize all these services through Supabase so that there was a simplified point of interaction.

 ## Technology